Hypericum frondosum: Distribution and habitat

 Cedarglade St. Johnswort is found in the southeastern and central United States, from North Carolina to Florida, west to Texas.
 It occurs in dry, rocky areas such as cedar glades, rocky woodlands, and also in dry, disturbed areas.
 It has been introduced further north, including New York, Massachusetts, and Connecticut.
 Records from South Carolina and Virginia may be misidentifications of Hypericum prolificum, another species in the subsection Centrosperma (section Myriandra).

 Taxonomy

-It was first formally described as Brathydium aureum in 1790 by William Bartram, though this name was an illegitimate homonym of an Asian St. Johnswort species published the year before.
+It was first formally described as Hypericum aureum in 1790 by William Bartram, though this name was an illegitimate homonym of an Asian St. Johnswort species published the year before.
 It was renamed several times, with its current name, Hypericum frondosum originating in 1803 by André Michaux in his Flora Boreali-Americana.